All Episodes

 We'll go to school.

-And finally, maybe even uh we'll squeeze in a moment with Ann Coulter and and maybe even talk about something else from her book other than that page or two that has gotten all of the attention.
+And finally, maybe even we'll squeeze in a moment with Ann Coulter and maybe even talk about something else from her book other than that page or two that has gotten all of the attention.

-First up today, moments ago, I had a conversation with our Attorney General on issues of the day, and it is a pleasure and a privilege to welcome to the Rush Limbaugh program, United States Attorney General Alberto R. Gonzalez.
+First up today, moments ago, I had a conversation with our Attorney General on issues of the day, and it is a pleasure and a privilege to welcome to the Rush Limbaugh program United States Attorney General Alberto R. Gonzalez.

-Well it's good to be here, Paul, good to be with you.
+Well, it's good to be here, Paul.

 Lots going on in our country.